List of women's Olympic water polo tournament records and statistics: Medals as coach and player

 The following table is pre-sorted by total number of Olympic medals (in descending order), number of Olympic gold medals (in descending order), number of Olympic silver medals (in descending order), year of winning the last Olympic medal (in ascending order), year of winning the first Olympic medal (in ascending order), name of the person (in ascending order), respectively.
 Last updated: 31 March 2021.

 As of 2016, two water polo players won Olympic medals and then guided women's national water polo teams to the Olympic podium as head coaches.

 With the Hungary men's national water polo team, István Görgényi won a silver medal at the 1972 Summer Olympics in Munich.
 He was appointed head coach of the Australia women's national team in 1998.
 At the 2000 Sydney Olympics, he led the team to win the inaugural women's water polo gold medal.

 Spanish water polo player Miki Oca won a silver medal at the 1992 Summer Olympics in Barcelona.
 Four years later, he won a gold medal at the 1996 Olympics in Atlanta.
-As a head coach, he guided Spain women's national water polo team to a silver medal at the 2012 London Olympics.
+As a head coach, he guided Spain women's national water polo team to a gold medal at the 2024 Paris Olympics, and silver medals at London 2012 and Tokyo 2020.